JorjaFox/website/content/_posts-old-blog/2010-07-21-btc-aaa-host-philippe-cousteau.md

 http://www.youtube.com/watch?v=VpL0mApyfJE

-<strong>Jorja Fox:</strong> ... and thought provoking and, I think, most importantly, most everybody who was here tonight I think left with a sense of like 'Hey I can do something about this.' and 'What can I do?' and 'What should I do tomorrow?' and that's really a sort of good feeling amidst a lot of horrible feelings.
+**Jorja Fox:** ... and thought provoking and, I think, most importantly, most everybody who was here tonight I think left with a sense of like 'Hey I can do something about this.' and 'What can I do?' and 'What should I do tomorrow?' and that's really a sort of good feeling amidst a lot of horrible feelings.
 It was awesome.

 For more information on the event, visit Service Nation and be the change!